PlanB-Network/bitcoin-educational-content/courses/econ204/en.md

 In our future discussions, we will delve deeper into hyperinflation, exploring its definitions and manifestations in various economic contexts.
 Our goal will be to uncover the underlying mechanisms of hyperinflation and explore potential solutions to address it.
 This nuanced understanding will enable us to better grasp the associated challenges and propose informed strategies for inflation management.
 Thank you for your attention.
 The next session will be entirely dedicated to defining and demystifying hyperinflation, taking into account different academic and practical perspectives.
 We look forward to continuing this exploration with you in our next meeting.

-# Section 3 - What is hyperinflation?
+# What is hyperinflation?

-## 3.1 - Definitions of hyperinflation
+## Definitions of hyperinflation

 ### Definitions of hyperinflation